AdobeDocs/platform-learn.en/help/tutorial-dma-academy/3-identity-datasets-and-dule/3-identity-datasets-and-dule.md

-    **Note: **The term 'secondary identity' is not an official term used by Adobe (you won't see it in the documentation anywhere).
+    >[!NOTE] The term 'secondary identity' is not an official term used by Adobe (you won't see it in the documentation anywhere).
 It's a term coined by those who have worked with customers to deploy Platform to help communicate and distinguish this identity to non-primary identity.

 9. Click **Apply**.
 As with the previous identity, you'll see the declaredId field inherit the thumbnail icon and the additional identity appear in the mixin panel:
 ![alt_text](assets/image013.png)